formly-js/angular-formly/README.md

 - It first goes through the `bound` and `unbound` `ngModelAttrs` specified for the field (read more about that above)
 - It adds a `name` and `id` attribute (the `scope.id` for both of them)
 - It adds the `formly-custom-validation` directive if the field has `options.validators`
+- It adds `ng-model-options` directive if the field has `options.modelOptions`
-- It adds a bunch of `ng-` attributes if the corresponding value is present on `templateOptions` or in `expressionProperties`.
-You can specify additional `ng-` attributes with the `data.ngModelBoundAttributes` property.
+- It adds a bunch of `ng-` attributes (like `ng-maxlength`, `ng-required`, etc) if the corresponding value is present on `templateOptions` or referenced in `expressionProperties`.
+You can specify additional bound attributes with the `data.ngModelBoundAttributes` property
+- It adds a bunch of `ng-` attributes expressions (like `ng-click`, `ng-blur`, `ng-keypress`, etc) if the corresponding value is present on `templateOptions` (prefixed with `on`).
+If it is a function, it will be invoked like so: `options.templateOptions.onClick(value, options, scope, $event)`.
+Otherwise, it will be evaluated using `$scope.$eval` (so it can be a normal expression you would put in the attribute yourself).
+You can specify additional invoked attributes with the `data.ngModelInvokedAttributes` property.
-- It adds a handful of normal html attributes if the corresponding value is present on `templateOptions` or in `expressionProperties`.
-These will be added as `{{expressions}}`.
+- It adds a bunch of normal attributes if the corresponding value is present on `templateOptions` or referenced in `expressionProperties`.
+These will added like so: `{{options.templateOptions.placeholder}}` so they will be bound.
+You can specify additional expression attributes with the `data.ngModelAttributes` property

 This is incredibly powerful because it makes the templates require much less bloat AND it allows you to avoid paying the cost of watchers that you'd never use (like a field that will never be required for example).